SachinRam18/STUDY_NOTES/INTRO.md

 I’m Sachin Ram ES, I completed my schooling in Chennai, and currently I’m pursuing my B.Tech in Computer Science and Business Systems at PSG iTech, Coimbatore.

 During my college journey, I’ve explored different areas of technology and worked mainly with Python, Java, and Flutter.
 I’ve also done internships where I worked on an Education Management System and an AI-based Customer Support Agent using RAG and agentic workflows.

+I’m still learning and improving and would consider myself at a growing stage.

 Apart from that, I’ve worked on projects like a Smart Geo-Fenced Firearm Safety System, where I explored hardware and software integration, and AIxAI, an AI-powered negotiation system where AI agents negotiate with each other.